vuejs/vue-cli/docs/guide/prototyping.md

 yarn global add @vue/cli-service-global
 ```

 The drawback of `vue serve` is that it relies on globally installed dependencies which may be inconsistent on different machines.
-Therefore this is only recommended for rapid prototyping.
+You can get around this by using your [npx](https://www.npmjs.com/package/npx) command to call vue instead.

 ### vue serve